JonahGroendal/inverse-trs/README.md

 The symbol for the synthetic asset representing the protection buyer pool is its target asset followed by its collateralizing asset in superscript.
 For the protection seller pool, the synthetic asset's symbol is the reference equity followed by the denominating asset in suprscript, all preceded by an "x".

 For example,
-ETH/USD hedge token:  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;USDᵉᵗʰ,  or Ether-collateralized synthetic USD
+ETH/USD hedge token: USDᵉᵗʰ, or Ether-collateralized synthetic USD
 ETH/USD leverage token: xETHᵘˢᵈ, or leveraged Ether (USD)

 ## How It Works